A Marstrand theorem for subsets of integers: Introduction

+Let us briefly explain the notions of regularity and compatibility.
+The counting dimension says that $|E\cap I|$, along a sequence of intervals $I$, grows like $|I|^{D(E)}$, with a small error on the exponent $D(E)$.
+We say that $E$ is {\it regular} when there is no error at all, i.e. when the cardinality of $|E\cap I|$ is, up to a multiplicative constant, of the order of $|I|^{D(E)}$.
+See Section~\ref{sub regular sets} for the definition.

+Now let $E,F$ be two regular sets: there are intervals $I$ such that $|E\cap I|$ has order $|I|^{D(E)}$ and intervals $J$ such that $|F\cap J|$ has order $|J|^{D(F)}$.
+In general, $|I|$ and $|J|$ are incomparable.
+We say that $E$ and $F$ are {\it compatible} if $|I|$ and $|J|$ are asymptotic.
+See Section~\ref{sub regular sets} for the definition.

-The reader should make a parallel between the quantities $d^*(E)$ and $D(E)$ of subsets $E\subset\Z$ and Lebesgue measure and Hausdorff dimension of subsets of $\R$.
-It is exactly this association that allows Theorem \ref{main thm 1} to be a Marstrand theorem for subsets of integers.
+The quantities $d^*(E)$ and $D(E)$ are similar to the Lebesgue measure and box dimension on $\R$.
+It is because of this association that we call Theorem \ref{main thm 1} a Marstrand theorem for subsets of integers.
+Most results of this paper were motivated by known facts in geometric measure theory.
+We will try to refer to these facts.

-The notions of {\it regularity} and {\it compatibility} are defined in Subsections \ref{sub regular sets} and \ref{sub compatible sets}, respectively.
-Both are fulfilled for many arithmetic subsets of $\Z$, such as the integer values of a polynomial with integer coefficients.
-These subsets have special interest in Ergodic Theory and its connections with Combinatorics, due to ergodic theorems along these subsets \cite{Bo}, as well as its combinatorial implications.
-See \cite{BL} for the remarkable work of V. Bergelson and A. Leibman on the polynomial extension of Szemer\'edi's theorem.
-Theorem has a direct consequence when applied to this setting.
+The notions of regularity and compatibility are both satisfied by many arithmetic subsets of $\Z$, e.g. the integer values of a polynomial with integer coefficients and, more generally, by {\it universal} sets: those sets that exhibit the expected growth rate along intervals of arbitrary length (see Definition~\ref{def universal}).
+For these sets, Theorem~\ref{main thm 1} can be inductively applied to give the result below.